 There is visible damage such as a crack.

 Your baby fails to gain weight well.

 You won’t necessarily have all these signs and they can all be related to other breastfeeding problems rather than a tongue-tie.

 Diagnosis of tongue-tie

 ABA counsellors are not medically trained and cannot assess whether or not a baby has a tongue-tie.
-However, if you are concerned that your baby has a tongue-tie that is making breastfeeding difficult, you may like to see a lactation consultant who can carry out a full assessment including assessing breastfeeding and checking your baby's mouth.
+If you are concerned that your baby has a tongue-tie that is making breastfeeding difficult, you may like to see a lactation consultant who can carry out a full assessment including checking how breastfeeding is going and looking inside your baby's mouth.

-A lactation consultant will discuss the assessment findings with you and give you some options.
+The lactation consultant will discuss what they find with you and give you some options.
 If they think that a tongue-tie may be contributing to your breastfeeding problems, you can be referred to an appropriate health professional who can make the diagnosis and release the tongue-tie if necessary.